tuck1s/sparkyEvents/README.md

 `Host` is only needed for SparkPost Enterprise service usage; you can omit for [sparkpost.com](https://www.sparkpost.com/).

-`Events` is a list, as per [SparkPost Event types](https://developers.sparkpost.com/api/message-events.html#message-events-message-events-get); omit to select all.
+`Events` is a list, as per [SparkPost Event Types](https://developers.sparkpost.com/api/message-events.html#message-events-message-events-get); omit to select all.

 `Attributes` can be any of the [SparkPost Event Properties](https://www.sparkpost.com/docs/tech-resources/webhook-event-reference/).
-Definition can slit across lines using indentation, as per [Python .ini file structure](https://docs.python.org/3/library/configparser.html#supported-ini-file-structure).
+Definition can be split over lines using indentation, as per [Python .ini file structure](https://docs.python.org/3/library/configparser.html#supported-ini-file-structure).

 ## Usage